fungenomics/CoRAL/README.md

 Date written: 2023-08-08

-The Tangram workflow was generated following the tutorial provided below: https://tangram-sc.readthedocs.io/en/latest/tutorial_sq_link.html
+The Tangram pipeline was generated following the tutorial provided below: https://tangram-sc.readthedocs.io/en/latest/tutorial_sq_link.html

 Tangram maps cells of a single cell reference to a spatial dataset.
 It cannot be separated into training and test steps.